flashh-g/bolt/README.md

-#          Leo Web Server
+#          Bolt Web Server

 async webserver using rust and tokio crate

 ## Setup

-create a config.toml file in your config/Leo folder
+create a config.toml file in your config/bolt folder

 leo_websrv config folder for the different os's